 Accident victims may start collecting pain and suffering awards and awards for other inconveniences when their claim or case closes.
 The process for collecting a check is something a member of our team can describe to you in detail.

 If you suffered serious harm due to another person’s negligence, contact our law firm.
 Our team will work hard to fight for compensation on your behalf, whether through negotiations with the insurance company or in a civil lawsuit.
-Call the Parrish Law Firm, PLLC, now for your free case evaluation at (571) 729-1800.
+Contact the Parrish Law Firm, PLLC, now for your free case evaluation.